-Today, I want to share with you how easy it is to meal plan by the month.
+Today, we’re sharing how easy it is to meal plan by the month.

-Now, I know I’ve already lost some of you at the words “meal plan” and others of you at the word “month” but stick with me, you guys, I promise it’s worth it.
+Now, I know there’s a chance I’ve lost some of you at the words “meal plan” and others of you at the word “month” because it might seem overwhelming at first.

 Making Time to Meal Plan During Busy Seasons

-We usually sit down on the same day each week to write out a grocery list based on the meal plan list which makes grocery shopping so much easier.
+As I mentioned above, we usually sit down on the same day each week to write out a grocery list based on the meal plan list.
+It really makes grocery shopping easier which feels like a win-win!

-In the past, we’ve used a weekly calendar to keep track of all our menu ideas, but we recently switched to a monthly meal planning list and we love it!
+In the past, we used a weekly calendar to keep track of our menu ideas.
+Once we switched to a monthly meal planning list though we haven’t looked back.

-Here are 5 simple steps to get you started on meal planning for the entire month…
+Here’s a look at 5 simple steps to help you meal plan by the month…

-Step #1 – Fill in your calendar with all the activities your family will be celebrating.
+Step #1 – Fill in your list or calendar with all the activities your family will be celebrating.

-For example, birthdays, anniversaries, sleepovers or fun food holidays like Fat Tuesday or Super Bowl Sunday so you can make the menu special for that day.
+For example, birthdays, anniversaries, sleepovers, or fun food holidays like Fat Tuesday or Super Bowl Sunday.
+That way, you can make the menu special for that day.

 Step #2 – Assign each day of the week a different food group or category.

-Sunday – Southern Favorites or Try Something New
+- Sunday – Family Favorites / Try Something New / Sunday Supper

 Step #3 – Add your tried and true recipes to the monthly meal planning list.